 In a given collimator, both PXI chassis run LabVIEW Real-Time on the controller for reliability and LabVIEW FPGA on the reconfigurable I/O devices in the peripheral slots to perform the collimator control.
-We use the NI SoftMotion Development Module and NI reconfigurable modules to quickly create a custom motion controller for approximately 600 stepper motors with millisecond synchronization over the 27 km of the LHC.
+We use the NI SoftMotion Development Module (no longer offered) and NI reconfigurable modules to quickly create a custom motion controller for approximately 600 stepper motors with millisecond synchronization over the 27 km of the LHC.
 The field-programmable gate arrays (FPGAs) on these devices give us the level of control we need.
 We selected the LabVIEW and PXI solution for the deployment platform due to the small size, ruggedness, and cost savings over the traditional VME and programmable logic controller-based model.

 A Solution for Precise Timing, Accuracy, and Reliability